 Environment: CSIRO Land and Water delivers innovative solutions to the complex challenges that arise from the demands and impacts of human activities on the environment, with research strengths in water, sustainability and future science platforms.
 The ANU Fenner School is a world-leading centre for cross-disciplinary environmental and sustainability research and education, connecting science to practice and policy.
 Fenner’s expertise includes the effects of fire and climate, agricultural landscapes, hydrology, irrigation, crop pollination, soil science, biodiversity, forestry and grazing management.

-Engineering: Research in the ANU Research School of Engineering encompasses materials and manufacturing, robotics, telecommunications, systems, and control of massively complex networks.
+Engineering: Research in the ANU School of Engineering encompasses materials and manufacturing, robotics, telecommunications, systems, and control of massively complex networks.
 ANU Makerspace is available to CEAT Hub Members to create prototypes.
-The Precinct is also home to the Australian Centre for Robotic Vision.

 Computer science: Data 61 is creating Australia’s data-driven future and has two sites within the Precinct.
 The National Computational Infrastructure provides expert services to government, science and industry through high-performance data organisation.
-The ANU has strengths in of algorithms, logic and artificial intelligence through the Research School in Computer Science, the Cyber Institute and 3Ai.
+The ANU has strengths in of algorithms, logic and artificial intelligence through the School of Computing and the School of Cybernetics

 Business and economics: Entrepreneurship and transformative innovation are among the research and education strengths of the ANU College of Business and Economics.